antonvw/wex/roadmap.md

+# feature/platform
+- enlarge font button
+- in ex mode left and right do not work initially (GTK3)
+- /bin/git grep -n xxx -- "*.adb" does not work (GTK3)
+  this is related to editing in text field, not ok
+- git blame margin default not wide enough (MSW)
+- add manifest file (MSW)
+- add missing dll vcruntime140_1.dll (appveyor) (MSW)
+- enable test on appveyor
+- upgrade and fix wxWidgets

-# feature/blame
+# feature/vcs
 - improve blame size calculation, now only uses size of first blame line, should be more, or all improve align_text (see e.g. blame annotations)

-# feature/git
 - allow checkout by showing other branches, and remove from menu

-# use wxTextCompleter

-# feature/tests
-- reenable ubuntu test on travis
-- enable test on appveyor

 # feature/c++20
 - no longer use StartsWidth (after new develop merge) or find() == 0